My last post was about Warrior, Rouge, & Mage. I have a draft I plan to finish about my bi-weekly Dungeon World group.

 The Fantasy Heartbreaker

 My entry turned into something larger.
-If you follow me on G+ or ts?, you've probably seen my latest idea for an rpg ruleset.
+If you follow me on G+ or tsu (no longer available), you've probably seen my latest idea for an rpg ruleset.
 I wanted to use items that non-gamers who likely have around their houses like regular d6s and a deck of cards.

 Since that idea, I find myself writing in notebooks like I did in my 20s.
 Will it play?
 We'll see.
 My DW group is going to test it for me, I'm sure of it.
 The basic idea is that you have four stats.
 Three are determined by 1d6 or distributing 10 points.
 The fourth stat is determined by drawing a card, called your Chi card.
 Health represents how much punishment you can take.
 Mana represents your ability to use magic.
 Rolling 2d6 + Stat greater than or equal to 10 is a success.
 To use your special ability, draw a card from a deck.
 There are six rules to follow to determine success.
 It sounds more complicated than it is.
 My kids got it pretty quickly.